gopherjs/gopherjs/compiler/internal/dce/README.md

 the package in which it is defined, the package path is included in the method name.

+To simplify the above for GopherJS, we don't look at the receiver for an unexported method before indicating it is alive.
+Meaning if there is no interface, only two named objects with identical unexported methods, the use of either will indicate a use of both.
+This will cause slightly more unexported method to be alive while reducing the complication of type checking which object or type of object is performing the call.

 | Declaration | exported | unexported | non-generic | generic | object name | method name |
 |:------------|:--------:|:----------:|:-----------:|:-------:|:------------|:------------|
 | variables  | █ | █ | █ | n/a | `<package>.<var name>` | |